-Awalnya aku berencana proses melahirkan melalui persalinan normal, tapi Allah berkehendak beda.
-Semua usaha sudah aku lakukan agar bisa lahiran normal.
-Setiap pagi aku berjalan kaki, mengepel lantai rumah, mencucui dengan posisi jongkok dan pastinya aku mengikuti senam hamil agar bisa belajar pernafasan saat mengejan nanti.
+Awalnya aku berencana proses melahirkan melalui persalinan normal, tapi Allah berkehendak lain.
+Semua usaha sudah aku lakukan agar bisa melahirkan secara normal.
+Setiap pagi aku berjalan kaki, mengepel lantai rumah, mencuci dengan posisi jongkok dan pastinya aku mengikuti senam hamil agar bisa belajar pernafasan saat mengejan nanti.

 Friday, November 13, 2009

 Female genital mutilation (FGM), also known as female genital cutting (FGC), female circumcision or female genital mutilation/cutting (FGM/C), is any procedure involving the partial or total removal of the external female genitalia or other injury to the female genital organs "whether for cultural, religious or other non-therapeutic reasons."
 The term is almost exclusively used to describe traditional or religious procedures on a minor, which requires the parents' consent because of the age of the girl.

 When the procedure is performed on and with the consent of an adult it is generally called clitoridectomy, or it may be part of labiaplasty or vaginoplasty.
 It also generally does not refer to procedures used in gender reassignment surgery, and the genital modification of intersexuals.

 FGC is practiced throughout the world, with the practice concentrated most heavily in Asia and Africa.
 Opposition is motivated by concerns regarding the consent (or lack thereof, in most cases) of the patient, and subsequently the safety and long-term consequences of the procedures.
 In the past several decades, there have been many concentrated efforts by the World Health Organization (WHO) to end the practice of FGC.
 The United Nations has also declared February 6 as "International Day Against Female Genital Mutilation".